 Course Length: 5 days

-This course is designed for the supplier quality auditor, internal auditor, quality engineer, or any other individuals wanting to gain knowledge in advanced composite manufacturing practices and procedures.
+This course is designed for the supplier quality auditor, internal auditor, quality engineer, inspector, or any other individuals wanting to gain knowledge in advanced composite manufacturing practices and procedures.
 The course is designed to provide an in-depth look at how composite products are fabricated and the quality controls that go along with each step in the process.

 Balanced with theoretical lectures and practical workshop exercises, this course highlights many fundamental composite material control, layup, processing, and in-process inspection challenges as they might be experienced in an actual manufacturing environment.
 It provides the auditor a view of the details associated with each step in the composite manufacturing process and what to look for when conducting a site visit.